gnietof/Quantum/Certification/operators.md

 ## SparsePauliOp
 - The SparsePauliOp class represents a linear combination of Pauli strings.
 - There are several ways to initialize a SparsePauliOp, but the most flexible way is to use the from_sparse_list method.
 The from_sparse_list accepts a list of (pauli_string, qubit_indices, coefficient) triplets.
+The from_list accepts a list of (pauli_string,coefficient) duplets.
 - Is it is possible to operate with SparsePauliOp instances (sum, product, matrix product (@) or tensor product).

 ### Examples